workhorsy/SaltyNES/README.md

 A NES emulator in WebAssembly.
+Try it live:  http://workhorsy.org/SaltyNES/

 Forked from the NaCl C++ version: https://github.com/workhorsylegacy/SaltyNESLegacy